 Many people move into a home or purchase a new air conditioner and don't understand just how important an air conditioner is until the unit breaks down or has problems cooling the house.
 Then the homeowner becomes aware that there's a mechanical system that needs attention.

-Your air conditioner has to be cleaned and lubricated, and if parts are weak and struggling or broken, they can bring the whole system into stressed state.
-An overloaded air conditioner will cause other parts to labor and will likely break down altogether.
+Your air conditioner has to be cleaned and lubricated, and if parts are weak and struggling or broken, they can bring the whole system into a stressed state.
+An overloaded air conditioner will cause other components to labor and will likely break down altogether.

 Other ways you can save on your energy costs this year is to make sure your home is properly insulated and weatherproofed.
 Weatherstripping should be functional and seal the doorways in your home.
 Caulking should seal the windows along with window stripping that wears off the window over time.